jerrodq2/php_learning_and_practice/README.md

 # php_learning_and_practice
-Files from when I learned PHP and practiced with it
+Created Approximately 1/2017

+## Purpose
+A collection of learning and practice files from when I started learning basic PHP.